Covington, Kentucky: Arts and culture

+Covington has five churches listed on the National Register of Historic Places.
+St. Mary's Cathedral Basilica of the Assumption is a minor basilica under the Roman Catholic Diocese of Covington.
+It was built in 1895 and is famous for what is said to be the world's largest handmade church stained glass window, at 67 × 24 ft.
+The Mother of God Roman Catholic Church is a historic German church built in 1869 and included in the Mutter Gottes Historic District.
+The church features twin renaissance towers and murals by Vatican artist Johann Schmitt.
+St. Augustine Church Complex is another German parish constructed in 1913.
+Holy Cross Church and School Complex-Latonia was constructed between 1906 and 1908 with the elementary school added in 1914, rectory in 1924, the high school in 1930 and the convent in 1941.
+Trinity Episcopal Church was constructed between 1857 and 1859.

+The Daniel Carter Beard Boyhood Home is a National Historic Landmark located in the Riverside Drive Historic District.
+The home was built in 1821 and is one of the two oldest buildings in Kenton County.
+Daniel Carter Beard, a founder of the Boy Scouts of America, grew up here in the mid-19th century.

 Education

 Public education within much of Covington is provided by Covington Independent Public Schools, the largest independent school district in Kentucky.
 Its high school, Holmes Junior/Senior High School, is the oldest public high school in the state.

 Southern portions of the city are in the Kenton County School District.

 The Roman Catholic Diocese of Covington operates two high schools in the city, Covington Latin School and Holy Cross High School.
 Two Catholic high schools, the all-boys' Covington Catholic High School and all-girls' Notre Dame Academy, moved to neighboring Park Hills in the 1950s.
 Calvary Christian School, a Baptist school, is also located in Covington.